justinmeiners/efficient-programming-with-components/01_data_structures.md

 little things like, how do we name variables?
 Why is it important?
 We want to get to the point where everybody writes a consistent code, recognizable code.
-This is why I'm I want to go slow and develop so that we all agree[^conventions].
+This is why I want to go slow and develop so that we all agree[^conventions].

 We have to start with a very very simple program.
 Most of you recognize it, right?
 [Hello World][hello-world].